terodox/terodox.tech/content/posts/2020-01-19--lit-html-part-2/index.md

 ## Wrapping up

-Binding to both attributes and properties is critical when developing a modern web application. lit-html has all od the facilities needed to accomplish this while managing the state of your DOM in a reasonable way.
+Binding to both attributes and properties is critical when developing a modern web application. lit-html has all of the facilities needed to accomplish this while managing the state of your DOM in a reasonable way.